freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-a-template-engine.md

 Working on these challenges will involve you writing your code using one of the following methods:

-- Clone [this GitHub repo](https://github.com/freeCodeCamp/boilerplate-advancednode/) and complete these challenges locally.
+- Clone <a href="https://github.com/freeCodeCamp/boilerplate-advancednode/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete these challenges locally.
-- Use [our Replit starter project](https://replit.com/github/freeCodeCamp/boilerplate-advancednode) to complete these challenges.
+- Use <a href="https://replit.com/github/freeCodeCamp/boilerplate-advancednode" target="_blank" rel="noopener noreferrer nofollow">our Replit starter project</a> to complete these challenges.
 - Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the `Solution Link` field.